 6) Saratoga Lake Golf Club

-Enjoy the scenery.
-It’s cut out of a forest, and a little river runs through it.
+Saratoga Lake Golf Club has both the golf course and driving range, so there's no excuse for not practicing your drives beforehand.
+It’s cut out of a forest, and a little river runs through it, making it the ideal scramble tournament venue.
 You might also want to pack an extra sleeve of balls.

 7) The Ballston Spa Country Club

 This semi-private club has been around since 1925 during golf’s Golden Age of course architecture.
 BSCC is an exemplary parkland design with greens and fairways that typify courses of this age.
 Playing at a par of 71 for men and 74 for women, it is a golfing experience that will challenge and reward golfers at all skill levels.

 With three nines available to spread out golfers and keep rounds moving, this nicely maintained course offers great value to golfers looking to keep down their costs as well as their scores.
 The course features large mature spacious greens, sloping wide fairways and expansive views of the countryside.